 What resources might you need to help you make progress?

 The Power, Threat and Meaning approach adds questions such as:

-‘How did it affect you?’
-(What kind of Threats does this pose?)
+‘How did it affect you?’ (what kind of Threats did past events pose?)

-‘What sense did you make of it?’
-(What is the Meaning of these situations and
+‘What sense did you make of it?’ (what is the Meaning made from those situations by you?)

-‘What did you have to do to survive?’
-(What kinds of Responses to Threats have you used and, indeed, continue to use now?)
+‘What did you have to do to survive?’ (what kinds of Responses to Threats have you used and, indeed, continue to use now?). in short:

-FURTHER EXPERIMENTING WITH FILTERS: when we read that road map designed earlier in this blog, we do so through either rose-hued or grimy spectacles.
+When completing the road map safe experiment, we can do so through either rose-hued or grimy spectacles.
 What colour are your specs?
 Dark?
 Bright?
 Ill-defined?
-Half empty or half full and so on?
+A Mess? and so on.

 Do the answers to the questions, above, offer you any insight into the way you see your world.
 What filters do you use?